 Second Sundays are Work-n-Play Days

-The second Sunday of each month throughout the year is reserved for Work-n-Play Days.
-CCaWW members and volunteers meet at a designated location and carpool to the land.
+The second Sunday of each month throughout the year, weather permitting, is reserved for Work-n-Play Days.
+CCaWW members and volunteers meet at 680 Pleasant Valley Rd., Diamond Springs and carpool to the land.
 We care for the land by maintaining the natural environment.
 Time is spent removing non-native invasive species like italian thistle, beggars lice, Himalayas blackberries, and ailanthus trees.
 Native species like sedges, grasses, tubers, corms, and rhizomes are planted and tended.
 We have many plants utilized for basket weaving, and medicine.
 Second Sunday Work-n-Play Days are spent supporting these activites and are followed with lunch by the river and an informative exploration of the surrounding area.
-Your welcome to email us at or from the contact page for more information.
+Your welcome to call 530 363-4816 or email email@example.com

-July 29 & 30 We host our annual teachers training.
-Teachers are immersed in local California culture offering authentic knowledge.
-This shared knowledge enables teachers to educate our youth more accurately when teaching students about Native American Culture.
+Teachers are immersed in California Native history & pre-history, they are offered authentic Native vetted knowledge.
 Over the course of two days we create a walnut dice game, a pine nut necklace, and a rawhide rattle.
-We discuss our relationship with the natural resources utilized to make these items.
-In turn teachers will be given a curriculum binder and create a teaching plan to share with their students.
-Teachers will experience a deeper connection to the land and feel more empowered to teach others about native culture.
-Inspiring a passion to learn.
+We discuss our relationship with the natural resources utilized and clarify how the environment shaped how people lived.
+Teachers will receive curriculum and are encouraged to utilize teaching plans with their students.
+The result, teachers experience a deeper connection to the land and are provided with resources to teach others about native culture.
+Ultimately inspiring personal responsibility and a passion to learn for students and teachers.

 This is a unique opportunity to learn about Native Culture from a Native Perspective, Join us in July!